Browse Articles

 Note

-1. Creating the stored procedure by using "WITH RECOMPILE" option force the SQL Server to recompile the stored procedure every time when it is called.
+1. Creating the stored procedure by using the "WITH RECOMPILE" option forces the SQL Server to recompile the stored procedure whenever it is called.

-2. Call the stored procedure by using "WITH RECOMPILE" option in the EXEC command.
+2. Call the stored procedure by using the "WITH RECOMPILE" option in the EXEC command.

 3. Altering the procedure will cause the SQL Server to create a new execution plan

-4. If SQL Server is restarted or stopped then all the execution plans will be flush from server cache and recreated when the stored procedure is executed after restarting the server.
+4. If SQL Server is restarted or stopped then all the execution plans will be flushed from the server cache and recreated when the stored procedure is executed after restarting the server.

 Summary

-In this article I try to explain the Sql Server Stored Procedure with RECOMPILE option with example.
-I hope after reading this article you will be able to understand recompilation plan of stored procedure in Sql Server.
+In this article, I try to explain the Sql Server Stored Procedure with the RECOMPILE option with an example.
+I hope after reading this article you will be able to understand the recompilation plan of the stored procedure in the Sql Server.
 I would like to have feedback from my blog readers.
-Please post your feedback, question, or comments about this article.
+Please post your feedback, questions, or comments about this article.

 Accept cookies & close this